BrindanYasodaran/GDL-mini-project/README.md

 ## Contribution

-This submission builds on the existing codebase for Two-Radius data generation, the training loop, baseline GNNs, and the SetTransformer model.
-My main contribution is the `GraphModelWithProbabilisticVirtualNodes` class in `bottleneck/models/graph_model.py` which allow for DPW/TPW/APW virtual node options on top of any base MPNN.
+This submission builds on the existing codebase from Mishayev et al. for Two-Radius data generation, the training loop, baseline GNNs, and the SetTransformer model My main contribution is the `GraphModelWithProbabilisticVirtualNodes` class in `bottleneck/models/graph_model.py` which allow for DPW/TPW/APW virtual node options on top of any base MPNN.
 This class also has the option for fixed identifier-matched virtual node wiring.
 I also added the corresponding CLI/config options in
 `bottleneck/train.py`.